rafaelcaricio/backie/README.md

 - **Graceful shutdown**: provide a future to gracefully shutdown the workers, on-the-fly tasks are not interrupted
 - **Recovery of unfinished tasks**: Tasks that were not finished are retried on the next worker start
 - **Unique tasks**: Tasks are not duplicated in the queue if they provide a unique hash
+- **Execution timeout**: Tasks are retried if they are not completed in time

 ## Other planned features

-- Task timeout: Tasks are retried if they are not completed in time
 - Scheduling of tasks: Tasks can be scheduled to be executed at a specific time

 ## Task execution protocol